Rainbow Six (novel): Themes

 Rainbow Six explores the issue of radical environmentalism.
 According to Marc Cerasini's essay on the novel, the philosophy of the antagonists are considered as an extreme form of naturalism, based on Jean-Jacques Rousseau's view that society's functions corrupt mankind and that "a natural or primitive state is actually morally superior to civilization".
 The novel shares elements found in James Bond movies: a biological weapon being used to end or rather cull the human race, mad scientists plotting world domination, and high-tech secret bases hidden from civilization.
 Clancy makes the plot relevant and morally ambiguous by incorporating motivations similar to those of real-life radical ecocentric environmentalists and deep ecologists, such as Pentti Linkola and Paul R. Ehrlich, rather than blanket hunger for power and brash misanthropic resentment.
-In several regards, critics have noted similarities in the population control regard to the later-released Kingsman: The Secret Service and Dan Brown's Inferno, as well as those of Thanos in Marvel's Avengers: Infinity War and Avengers: Endgame.
+In several regards, critics have noted similarities in the John Brightling population control and humanity view regard to the later-released Agent Smith from The Matrix, Richmond Valentine from Kingsman: The Secret Service, Bertrand Zobrist from Dan Brown's Inferno, and those of Thanos in Marvel's Avengers: Infinity War and Avengers: Endgame.